-Registered bidders may log in and bid online for certain auctions on the day of the sale.
+Registered bidders may log in and bid online on the day of the sale.
 Please complete all registration formalities before the auction begins as first time bidders will be required to provide additional information as outlined in the registration process below.
 If bidding with Pundole’s for the first time, please ensure this procedure is adhered to, as immediate approval to bid may not be given in the event the auction has already begun.

-Bidders will be able to follow the auction with Pundole’s LIVE through an audio and / or video feed place their bids accordingly.
+Bidders will be able to follow the auction with Pundole’s LIVE through an audio and / or video feed and place their bids accordingly.
 The auction may be followed by downloading our mobile bidding application (available for Apple and Android devices) or on Google Chrome.

 In the event of any technical difficulties online, bidders may call Pundole’s to try and be accommodated for a telephone bid, subject to availability.

-Bidders may register in person at the Pundole’s office or online through the website.
+Bidders may register online through the website.

 The following shall be furnished at the time of registration:

 - Copy of a valid government issued photo identification, including proof of address, ie: Passport, Driving License

 - Copy of Aadhaar card

 Supporting documents for a corporate or other entity: